zeljanavucetic/KeyphrasesExtraction/README.md

 # Acknowledgements

-This project has been developed as a project assignment for the subject Social network analysis at the Faculty of Organizational Sciences, University of Belgrade.
+This project has been developed as a project assignment for the subject Social Network Analysis at the Faculty of Organizational Sciences, University of Belgrade.